Sparse Higher Order \v{C}ech Filtrations: Introduction

-\subparagraph{Contributions.} We propose the first sparsification of the $k$-fold filtration for a fixed $k$.
-It is a simplicial filtration that, for $n$ sites in $\mathbb{R}^d$ (with constant $d$) and a given parameter $\epsilon>0$, is (multiplicatively) $(1+\epsilon)$-interleaved with the $k$-fold filtration.
-Moreover, the number of $m$-simplices in our sparsification is
+We propose the first sparsification of the $k$-fold filtration for a fixed $k$.
+It is a simplicial filtration that, for $n$ sites in $\mathbb{R}^d$ (with constant $d$) and a given parameter $\epsilon>0$, is (multiplicatively) $(1+\epsilon)$-homotopy-interleaved with the $k$-fold filtration.
+The number of $m$-simplices in our sparsification is

-where $\delta$ is the doubling dimension of $\mathbb{R}^d$.
+where $\delta$ is the doubling dimension of $P$.
 We point out that for constant $k$ and $\epsilon$, the size of the filtration is linear in the number of sites.
 This is remarkable because the $k$th order \v{C}ech filtration, which captures the $k$-fold filtration exactly, already contains $\binom{n}{k}$ vertices.
 Hence our construction avoids including the vast majority of lenses into the sparsification.

 We give an output-sensitive algorithm to compute our sparsification up to dimension $\maxdim$ in

 expected time.
 Here $\spread$ is the spread of the point set (i.e., the ratio of diameter and smallest distance of two distinct points) and $X$ is the size of the output complex, upper bounded by~(\ref{eq-p_simpl_number}) with $m$ replaced by $\maxdim$.
 Again considering everything but $n$ as constant, we get a running time of $\mathcal{O}(n\log n)$.